-How to use Maps with Siri
+Get directions home or find new places with Siri and Maps.
+Here's how!

 Select your contact card.

-Once your card is selected, Siri will know who you are, as well as all information associated with it, such as addresses (home and work), birthdays, relationships, and more.
+Once your card is selected, Siri will know who you are and all associated information, including addresses (home and work), birthdays, relationships, and more.

 Get directions back home with Siri

-- Press and hold your Home or Side button, or say "Hey Siri" to activate Siri.
+- Press and hold the Home or Side button on your iPhone or iPad, or say "Hey Siri"

-- Tell it you want to go home.
+- Tell Siri that you want to go home.

-- I usually say "Take me home," but you can also try things like "How do I get home?" or "I want to go home."
+- You can say, "Take me home," or you can also try things like "How do I get home?" or "I want to go home."

-Or you can wait and Siri will automatically just launch turn-by-turn directions in Maps for you.
+You can also wait, and Siri will automatically launch turn-by-turn directions in Maps for you.

 - This is great when you're too busy driving to touch buttons on your screen.